Nietzsche as teenage philosopher

 This moment of disillusionment opens the way to questioning: Does my mother really love my father?
 Does my mother really love me?
 Why do people say things they do not mean?
 And why do they not admit this when I call them out?

-These are actually rather good questions, and questions that are not resolved as one grows older.
+These are actually rather good questions.
+Questions that are not resolved as one grows older.

 The usual solution for asking too many questions is hard work, which soon reduces Nietzsche’s hermeneutics of suspicion to workaday, utilitarian suppositions about which colleague is trying to screw you over for a promotion, and whether your wife is planning to divorce you in three or five years’ time.